History & Timeline

 The City of Naples has entered a contract for 30% design plans on Baker Park and the bridge that will connect to the airport.

 The SWFLPT has started work on building pathways from the county segment to the city.

 The Conservancy of Southwest Florida went through a master planning process and has built a new access road and prepared for interconnections with the Zoo and the Greenway.

-The Zoo has also engaged in a master planning process and realigned the northern and southern boundaries of their lease with the county to facilitate an expanded parking lot.
+The Zoo engaged in a master planning process and realigned the northern and southern boundaries of their lease with the county facilitating the expanded parking lot.